Happening-Community/requests-and-offers/documentation/specifications.md

 - **AllProjects**: A link to the `projects` anchor.
 - **ProjectAdministrators**: A link from the project's to a profile.
 It is an index of all the administrators.
 - **ProjectTeamMembers**: A link from the project's to a profile.
 It is an index of all the team members.
+- **ProjectCategories**: A link from the project's to a category.
+It is an index of all the categories.
+- **ProjectRequests**: A link from the project's to a request.
+It is an index of all the requests made by the project.
+- **ProjectOffers**: A link from the project's to an offer.
+It is an index of all the offers made to the project.

 #### 4.3.2 Organization Entry